pollen-robotics/teleop_hub/README.md

 > Be careful, if you're using the RGBD modality with the supplied Orbbec class, you need to manually install the library *pyorbbecsdk*.
 The instructions are below in the specific [RGBD Camera section](#how-to-set-up-each-modality).

-## How is it organised ?

-The project is structured as follows:

-- `src` : The Python source code

-    - `noVR_teleoperation` : The main Python code for teleoperation.

-    - `camera_calibration` : The camera calibration script.

-    - `setup` : Contains script and configuration files for system setup (e.g., udev rules).

-- `project_resources`: All project resources, such as:

-    - PDFs of the ArUco markers

-    - STL files and the Arduino script for the custom controller (used for the Vive tracker and the ArUco cube)

-- `images`: Images for the documentation

 ## How to use it ?
 The project configuration file is used to select a particular **teleoperation mode**.